 If you are residing in the United States, your child will automatically acquire U.S. citizenship once two sets of criteria are met.

 First, your child must satisfy the criteria set forth in the definition for an adopted "child" in the Immigration and Nationality Act (I.N.A.)
 Section 101 (b)(1)(E); or 8 U.S.C.
 Section 1101(b)(1)(e).
 These criteria apply to all adopted children, including orphans.
 Second, your circumstances must satisfy the separate criteria set forth by the I.N.A. for automatic acquisition of U.S. citizenship.
 Let's look more closely at these.

 An adopted child for U.S. immigration purposes is one who satisfies all of the following requirements:

-Once your child meets the definition of an adopted child, he or she automatically acquires U.S. citizenship once all of the following requirements are satisfied:
+Once your child meets the definition of an adopted child, he or she automatically acquires U.S. citizenship as soon as all of the following requirements are satisfied:

-Once your child has met all of the requirements for automatic acquisition of citizenship, he or she is a U.S. citizen and nothing else technically needs to be done.
-However, it is a good idea to secure a Certificate of Citizenship from U.S. Citizenship and Immigration Services (USCIS), which will serve as evidence of your child’s citizenship.
+A child who has met all of the requirements for automatic acquisition of citizenship is considered a U.S. citizen.
+No other steps need to be taken, for legal purposes.
+However, it is a good idea to secure a Certificate of Citizenship from U.S. Citizenship and Immigration Services (USCIS) if it doesn't send you one, which will serve as evidence of your child's citizenship.